+© 2021 Copyright held by the owner/author(s).
+Publication rights licensed to ACM.
+ACM ISBN 978-1-4503-9097-2/21/11...\$15.00 https://doi.org/10.1145/3485730.3485949 periods of active operation interleaved by periods where a device is off recharging energy buffers.
+Power failures cause devices to lose the program state, restarting all over again when energy is newly available.
+Forward progress of programs is therefore compromised.
 Problem.
 Several systems exist to ensure forward progress, as we discuss in Sec.
 2. Common to these solutions is the insertion of state-saving operations within the execution flow.
-A state-saving operation offers the opportunity to create a replica of the program state, including main memory, register files, and program counter, onto non-volatile memory.
-The program state is eventually restored from non-volatile memory when power returns, ensuring forward progress across power failures.
-The placement of state-saving operations in the program may be either decided in a (semi-)automatic fashion [7, 8, 11, 29, 36, 45, 48] or implicitly determined by programmers with custom programming abstractions [16, 34, 35, 43, 46, 51].
+These operations offer the opportunity to create a replica of the program state, including main memory, register files, and program counter, onto non-volatile memory.
+The program state is eventually restored from non-volatile memory when energy returns, ensuring forward progress across power failures.
+The placement of state-saving operations in the program may be either decided in a (semi-)automatic fashion [7, 8, 11, 29, 36, 46, 49] or driven by programmers with custom programming abstractions [16, 34, 35, 44, 47, 52].